A modified proof for Higman's embedding theorem: Introduction

 A proof reflecting Aanderaa's work \cite{Aanderaa} is given by Rotman in Ch.\,12 of \cite{Rotman}.
 It applies the auxiliary construction interpreting Turing machines via semigroups, and also uses the Boone-Britton group \cite{Boone Certain simple unsolvable problems, Britton The word problem}.
 Group diagrams allow \cite{Rotman} to shorten the proof of \cite{Aanderaa}.

-Besides the mentioned two well known textbooks, other proofs can be found in the Appendix of Shoenfield's textbook on logic \cite{Shoenfield}, in the article of Adyan and Durnev \cite{Adyan Durnev}, etc. Typically, they relay on auxiliary constructions, such as those built to show undecidability of the word problem in semigroups \cite{Post Recursive unsolvability, Markov impossibility of certain algorithms} and in groups \cite{Novikov on algorithmic undecidability, Boone Certain simple unsolvable problems, Britton The word problem}.
+Besides the mentioned two well known textbooks \cite{Lyndon Schupp, Rotman}, other proofs can be found in the Appendix of Shoenfield's textbook on logic \cite{Shoenfield}, in the article of Adyan and Durnev \cite{Adyan Durnev}, etc. Typically, they relay on auxiliary constructions, such as those built to show undecidability of the word problem in semigroups \cite{Post Recursive unsolvability, Markov impossibility of certain algorithms} and in groups \cite{Novikov on algorithmic undecidability, Boone Certain simple unsolvable problems, Britton The word problem}.

-This comparison stresses Higman's more straightforward approach of \textit{``mimicking recursion''} by some elegant group-theoretical constructions.
-And a motivation of our modification is to emphasize that Higman's original idea still is one of the clearest approaches to handle this subject.
+This comparison stresses importance of Higman's straightforward approach of \textit{mimicking recursion} by means of some elegant group-theoretical constructions only, without resorting to ``third party'' concepts.
+A motivation of our note is to emphasize that Higman's original idea still is one of the clearest approaches to handle this subject.

+We would like to also announce the recent article \cite{The Higman operations and embeddings} in which we use the current embedding as a basis to suggest an algorithms, called $H$-Machine, which explicitly builds the subset $\B$ of $\E$ for certain classes of groups, such as the free abelian, metabelian, soluble, nilpotent groups, the groups $\Q$ and $\mathbb C_{p^\infty}$, divisible abelian groups, etc.